-Final grades for this module are based on an Honors/Pass/Fail ("HPF") system.
+Final grades for this module are based on an Honors/Pass/Fail (HPF) system.

-To "Pass" the module, students will need to satisfactorily complete all items listed in the Assignments (Milestones) and Assessment Plan above in a scholarly and professional manner prior to the end of the I-1 Module.
-This includes participation in all F2F class sessions, achieving an overall passing score on the biostatistics quizzes of \geq 70%, and predominantly satisfactory or better marks on the summative evaluation of the research proposal (Milestone 6).
-The scores for the summative evaluation of the research proposal will include combined faculty (90% weighting) and peer (10% weighting) scores.
+To "Pass" the module, students need to satisfactorily complete all items listed in the Assignment Table above in a professional manner that includes completing assignments fully by the indicated deadline dates.
+Students must achieve predominantly satisfactory or better marks on the summative evaluation of the research poster.
+The scores for the summative evaluation of the research poster will include combined faculty (80% weighting) and peer (20% weighting) scores from the FIRE Conference.

-To achieve "Honors", students must meet the "Pass" requirements, have no serious lapses in professionalism, and achieve at least 3 of the following 6 criteria:
+To achieve "Honors", students must meet the "Pass" requirements, have no serious professionalism issues, and successfully achieve at least 3 of the following 6 criteria: